The Boys season 5: Development

 On May 14, 2024, Amazon Prime Video renewed the series for a fifth season.
-On June 11, 2024, two days before season four premiered, showrunner Eric Kripke announced that the fifth season would serve as the final season.
-Kripke revealed the news on Twitter, tweeting: "#TheBoys Season 4 Premiere Week is a good time to announce: Season 5 will be the Final Season! ...
+On June 11, 2024, two days before season four premiered, showrunner Eric Kripke revealed that the fifth season would serve as the final season.
+Kripke announced the news on Twitter, writing: "Season 5 will be the Final Season [...]
 Thrilled to bring the story to a gory, epic, moist climax."
-Following the season four finale's release, Kripke confirmed that he's "been planning five years all along, because there's no way a show goes one more season after the events of that finale" and that the final season will be the "show's version of the apocalypse".
+Following the season four finale's release, Kripke confirmed that he had "been planning five years all along, because there's no way a show goes one more season after the events of that finale" and that the final season would be the "show's version of the apocalypse".
 Vernon Sanders, one of Amazon MGM Studios' top executives, stated that the fifth season of The Boys was always planned as the series' final, explaining: "We've had this incredible success because of [Kripke's] vision and execution and he's told us for a while that he believes this really should be a five-season series."
 Kripke also said: "I always look at it as of the five seasons, we're kind of at that point, that's sort of the end of the second act of a movie where everyone's really at their low point, and they've all faced their own personal demons.
-Now, [The Boys] need to really come together in the fifth season and save the world."
+Now, [the Boys] need to really come together in the fifth season and save the world."
+Some Amazon senior executives questioned the decision to end the series after the fifth season, but Kripke insisted that it would be five and was given the freedom to end the series on his "terms".

-Additionally, Kripke told Deadline Hollywood that he has an ending in mind and how to get there in broad strokes, stating: "I know that moment where the title card comes up and it says six months later, and you see where everybody is.
+Additionally, Kripke told Deadline Hollywood that he had an ending in mind and how to get there in broad strokes, saying: "I know that moment where the title card comes up and it says six months later, and you see where everybody is.
 I know that.
 I can really write the last ten pages of this story right now."
 In a subsequent interview with Variety, Kripke said: "We have a whole season to write.
 I have a lot of work to do to push it all off.
 But when we're up there shooting and when we really wrap for that last time, that's gonna be a mess."

-The fifth and final season will mark the return of Jensen Ackles as Soldier Boy in a series regular role.
+The fifth and final season marked the return of Jensen Ackles as Soldier Boy in a recurring role.